CapstoneBitsPlease/JamaConnectFrontend/README.md

 C2TB
 ====

-This repo contains the frontend for the Team Bits Please Capstone Project sponsored by Jama Software.
+This repo contains the frontend components for our team's capstone project.

 To run:
 -------